pik-copan/pyunicorn/joss/paper.md

 focus on constructing and quantifying the following types of numerical objects:

 - **Time series networks** (e.g., recurrence networks, visibility graphs):
-  Within a time series, interval-based states/events/patterns are linked according to some measure of similarity.
+  Within a time series, a binary relation is computed over states/events/patterns, which are in turn defined by a predicate over time intervals.
 - **Functional networks** (e.g., climate networks):
   Within a collection of mutually dependent time series, members are linked according to some measure of statistical association.
 - **Surrogate networks/time series** (e.g., twin surrogates):
-  For hypothesis testing purposes, samples are drawn from some conditional distribution over networks/time series.
+  Samples are drawn from a conditionally uniform distribution over networks/time series, under some structural constraints motivated by hypothesis testing purposes.

 ![
 Example of a recurrence network in climatology [@marwan_palaeo_2021][^1].